-The Rule of 72 states that the amount of time required to double your money equals 72 divided by your rate of return.
+If you want to double your money, the rule of 72 shows you how to do so in about seven years without taking on too much risk.
+The rule states that the amount of time required to double your money can be estimated by dividing 72 by your rate of return.
 For example:

-- If you invest money at a 10 percent return, you will double your money every 7.2 years.
+- If you invest money at a 10% return, you will double your money every 7.2 years.
 (72/10 = 7.2)

-- If you invest at a 9 percent return, you will double your money every 8 years.
+- If you invest at a 9% return, you will double your money every 8 years.
 (72/9 = 8)

-- If you invest at an 8 percent return, you will double your money every 9 years.
+- If you invest at an 8% return, you will double your money every 9 years.
 (72/8 = 9)

-- If you invest at a 7 percent return, you will double your money every 10.2 years.
+- If you invest at a 7% return, you will double your money every 10.2 years.
 (72/7 = 10.2)

-In other words, if you had invested in an index fund that tracks the S&P 500 in 1987, and you never withdrew the money, you would have average returns of 9.61 percent per year.
-At that rate, you'd double your money every 7.5 years.
+The 25-year average annualized return for the S&P 500 from 1994 through 2018 was 8.52%.
+In other words, if you had invested in an index fund that tracks the S&P 500 in 1994 and you never withdrew the money, you would have average returns of 8.52% per year.
+At that rate, you should expect to double your money about every 8.45 years.

 Investing according to your emotions isn't a good strategy.
-Even though it's difficult, you'll benefit more from staying in the market when times get rough (unless you're very close to retirement).
+Even though it's difficult, you'll benefit more from staying in the market when times get rough—unless you're very close to retirement.

-If historical data provides any clue, it's reasonable to expect that a person can double their money every 7.5 years, according to the Rule of 72.
+If historical data provides any clue, it's reasonable to expect that a person can double their money every 7.5 years, according to the rule of 72.

 That's not bad.
 Imagine that you invest $5,000 at age 20.
 By age 30, you will have $10,000.
 At 40, you'll have $20,000.
 At 50, that becomes $40,000.